SimEA-ERA/DeepNANOMEC/README.md

 # DeepNANOMEC
 ![alt text](./Method_implementation/figure_1.jpg)
-Here we present a physics-informed deep learning approach for predicting the mechanical properties of polymeric nanostructured materials.
+Here we present a physics-aware deep learning approach for predicting the mechanical properties of polymeric nanostructured materials.
 The method consists of three parts:
 - Data-based hierarchical modeling: Which involves atomistic simulations and continuum models to compute distribution of stress and strain fields